-I received my PhD in decision sciences from the Wharton School of the University of Pennsylvania.
-I have done extensive research in forecasting, objective setting in organizations, time perception and visual programming.
-My research has been published in leading academic and practitioner journals including Management Science, the Journal of Marketing Research, the International Journal of Forecasting, the Journal of Forecasting, Chief Executive, and Interfaces.
+Fred Collopy received his PhD in decision sciences from the Wharton School of the University of Pennsylvania.
+He has done extensive research in forecasting, objective setting in organizations, time perception and visual programming.
+His research has been published in leading academic and practitioner journals including Management Science, the Journal of Marketing Research, the International Journal of Forecasting, the Journal of Forecasting, Chief Executive, and Interfaces.

-Currently, I study the design process and use these insights to design information tools for managers.
-For example, I developed a system to help forecasters logically choose the best forecasting method for a given situation and to add qualitative data to the process.
-I designed Imager an instrument to play visuals in the way that musicians play sounds and have performed with my own jazz ensemble.
-I am currently designing methods to convert data into images to help analysts visualize financial information.
-I also conduct research in the areas of design and learning to pinpoint skills needed for leadership.
+Collopy studies the design process and uses these insights to design information tools for managers.
+For example, he developed a system to help forecasters logically choose the best forecasting method for a given situation and to add qualitative data to the process.
+Collopy is currently designing methods to convert data into images to help analysts visualize financial information.
+He also conducts research in the application of design to organizational innovation.